yowainwright/yowainwright.github.io/drafts/2018-06-17-communication-with-others.md

 ### Keeping communications short

-Keeping communications short allows others to contribute their ideas and also, ensure that they understond you.
+Keeping communications short allows others to contribute their ideas and also, ensure that they understood you.
 This goes against natural inclination when trying to communicate about complex things but giving listeners the opportunity to digest information or ask for clarification will lead to much more understanding for them of what you've said.

 ### Owning emotions